Motorsport legend Paddy Hopkirk dies aged 89

 Thirty years after his famous win, Hopkirk and his co-pilot Ron Crellin finished the race in 60th place against much more modern and powerful machines.

-In 2010, he was among the first four inductees into the Rally Hall of Fame, along with Mäkinen, Rauno Aaltonen and Erik Carlsson and was awarded an MBE in the 2016 New Year's Honours List.
+In 2010, he was among the first four inductees into the Rally Hall of Fame, along with Makinen, Rauno Aaltonen and Erik Carlsson and was awarded an MBE in the 2016 New Year's Honours List.